marktsuchida/pybhspc/docs/development.md

 an issue to discuss the design and scope of the change.

-New code should be accompanied with unit tests where practical (but this should focus on testing pybhspc, not the behavior of the SPCM DLL).
+New code should be accompanied with unit tests where practical (but this should focus on testing pybhspc, not the behavior of SPCM-DLL).
 Also, new or changed APIs should be documented.
 Generally, please follow the existing style and structure of code and documentation when there is no reason not to.